mattbostock/leavediary/README.md

 TimeOff is a web application for tracking a worker's annual leave (vacation and public holidays), sickness and time in lieu.

+## Requirements

+### TLS

+The application can be run with TLS support turned off but, due to the way TimeOff configures cookies with the `Secure` flag, the application must be frontend by a server providing TLS termination.

 ## HTTP/2

 Timeoff supports the HTTP/2 protocol over TLS for browsers that understand it.